chrisx8/AP_Computer_Science/README.md

 comments.

 ## Warning
 - This repository is for reference ONLY!
-You can use these programs as examples.
-However, they are only tested on my computer.
-It's ABSOLUTELY NOT guaranteed to be correct.
+You can use my programs for practice, review, reference, etc. However, they are not strictly tested.
+It's ABSOLUTELY
+NOT guaranteed to be correct.
 - Do not try to use my codes to cheat!